 The pulling movements will work the backs of your shoulders (rear delts).
 The pushing movements will work the fronts of your shoulders (front delts).
 All those lifts work the sides of your shoulders (side delts) to a certain extent.
 Still, we can add lateral raises to give them a bit of extra stimulation.
 For more, we have a full article on shoulder training.

 The Best Triceps Exercises

 You can stimulate some growth in your triceps by doing compound lifts, especially if your hands are held together by a barbell or the floor.
 (Dumbbell pressing movements don’t work the triceps very well.)
 You can make pressing movements even better by using a narrower grip.
-The close-grip barbell bench press, barbell overhead press, and push-up are good for that.
+Close-grip barbell bench presses, barbell overhead presses, and push-ups are good.

 But, as we mentioned above, the movement at the shoulder joint interferes with triceps activation, and your triceps probably won’t be the limiting factor.
 That’s why you’ll want to include triceps extensions as well.

 - The close-grip bench press and overhead press: these pressing movements only stimulate about half as much triceps growth as triceps isolation exercises.
 But they have the advantage of stimulating your upper chest and shoulders quite well.

 - Pushdowns: good for bulking up all the heads of your triceps, but only at moderate muscle lengths.
 The advantage is that they’re quite easy on the elbows.
 They make a good beginner triceps exercise.

 - Skull crushers: great for bulking up all the heads of our triceps.
 This is a great default triceps exercise.